-“From approximately 2014 through 2020, BitMEX allowed customers to access its platform and conduct derivative trading without appropriate customer due diligence – collecting only an email address and failing to verify customer identity.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“From approximately 2014 through 2020, BitMEX allowed customers to access its platform and conduct derivative trading without appropriate customer due diligence – collecting only an email address and failing to verify customer identity.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.